RobertLudwick/Polistates/README.md

 Add new types of terrain to the map, and if necessary, change existing terrain.
 	- Alternatively, add a way to randomize terrain between all the islands Instead of a set number of turns, have the game choose a random number between a set minimum and a set maximum.

+#### Major Changes

+Remake in React JS.
+While a majority of the code could be kept in this change, map.js would need to be completely rebuilt, and the file structure would completely change.

 ### General advice